-The reminder of the paper is organized as follows.
+The reminder of the article is organized as follows.
 Section 2 illustrates our empirical strategy and reviews some of the relevant literature.
 Section 3 describes the data and discusses the sources of variation in local financial market development.
 Section 4 illustrates the identification strategy behind our two-step estimator.
-Section 5 shows the main estimation results.
-We exploit heterogeneity in firms and workers to further corroborate our findings in Section 6 and perform a series of robustness checks in Section 7.
+Section 5 shows the main estimation results, exploit heterogeneity in firms and workers to further corroborate our findings, and discusses how our results compare to the classical theories of wage growth.
+We discuss a series of robustness checks in Section 6 and account for firm -level heterogenity in returns to tenure in Section 7.
 Section 8 estimates the size of implicit lending within the firm and Section 9 concludes.